 How can I get my tattoo to fade faster?

 Your overall general health plays a big factor in your tattoo removal success.
 We strongly recommend your refrain from smoking, high alcohol and coffee consumption because these affect the bodies circulation, immune system and ability to remove the ink efficiently.
-Drinking lots of water, staying fit, eating healthy and supplementing with B12 vitamins will all aid your body in the healing process.
+Drinking lots of water, staying fit, eating healthy and supplementing with a multi- vitamin will all aid your body in the healing process.

 What if I only want to lighten my tattoo to get it covered?

 Choosing to have your tattoo lightened prior to a cover up will result in a much better quality cover up tattoo.
-Black ink is typically the hardest to cover and luckily the easiest to remove.
+Black ink is typically the hardest to cover and luckily can be easeir to remove.
 Fading the black will allow your artist the freedom to use brighter colours in your final tattoo.
-We will work with your tattoo artists to achieve the best cover up possible.

 Can I have only part of my tattoo removed?